In music : Jon Anderson featuring the Band Geeks - Perpetual Change

 We Hear A Sound and Altering Our Returning

-The two old men at the back of the theatre were curious, what would the young guns make of their music.
+The two old men at the back of the theatre were curious.
+What would the young guns make of their music?

 -------------------------

-On Close To The Edge he gets the syncopation of those two verse songs, in a way no one else ever has.
-That stop start feel and ride is pure 1972.
+On Close To The Edge he gets the syncopation of those two verse songs in a way no one else ever has.
+That stop-start feel and ride is pure 1972.
 He also pilots the introduction rather than hammers his way through it.
 When the big organ solo comes in the final movement, he is equally up to the challenge of propelling it forward.

-Jon's voice is a force of nature and whilst And You and I and Awaken come across as a bit more routine and careful, you can enjoy the extra ordinary renaissance his voice has undergone.
+Jon's voice is a force of nature, and whilst And You and I and Awaken come across as a bit more routine and careful, you can enjoy the extraordinary renaissance his voice has undergone.

 ________________